edinaftcteams/ftc-shared/OnBot Source Control/README.md

 There are a couple of ways to get your OnBot code off the phone and stored somewhere else.
 - Copy and Paste the code from the OnBot browser window to your laptop.
-- Right click on the OnBot file and a download button will appear.
-Download to your laptop.
+- Use the Download button from the onBot menu to download to your laptop.
-- Use the utility from here [TheLostLambda](https://github.com/TheLostLambda/ftc_http/releases) to copy files both ways.

 Once you have the files on your laptop, they can be added to your local GitHub repository and pushed to GitHub using GitHub Desktop.